October 3, 2019

 The second tip is to focus on your breath work.
 There is a basic breathing pattern called Kapalabhati, which involves an active exhalation and a passive inhalation.
 Close your mouth and exhale forcefully and repeatedly through the nostrils.
 After the exhalation, the inhale happens naturally before you force the exhalation again.
 Repeat three times for 30 exhalations.
 After each round of 30, fully exhale and hold your breath with empty lungs as long as possible.
 Inhale deeply through the nose after a minimum of 5 to 10 seconds, swallow and hold your breath for a few seconds at the top of the inhale, then repeat.

-Photography Courtesy of Will Torres
+Photography by: Photography Courtesy of Will Torres